-COCR 1010 - Professional Experience.
-1 credit (T)
+COCR 1010 - Professional Experience: (1 credits)

 This course is designed to meet the requirements for the Professional Experience General Education Requirement.
 Specific topics will be identified in the current course schedule.
 Professional Experience is engaging in an activity where learning is applied in a professional setting.
 (1 lect.)